bitrise-io/devcenter/_articles/en/infrastructure/the-environment.md

     weight: 7

 ---
-## Hardware

-The current hardware specifications are the following:

-* at least 7.5GB RAM
-* at least 2 CPU cores
-* 64 bit CPU
-* at least 10GB free disk space

 ## Environment

 We use standard [Docker](https://quay.io) images, published on [Quay](https://quay.io/organization/bitriseio), and the related `Dockerfile` which you can find on [GitHub](https://github.com/bitrise-docker).